joewils/joewils.github.com/_posts/2014-11-02-mount-exodus.md

 ---
 layout: post
-title: "Movable Type to WordPress Web Application Utility"
+title: "Mount Exodus"
 categories:
 - portfolio
 - application
 ---

+### Movable Type to WordPress Web Application Utility

 This happened over the weekend.
 While working on a friends website over the summer I wrote a utility [class](https://github.com/joewils/ruby-mtexport/blob/master/mt_to_wordpress.rb) in Ruby to convert 1700 TypePad posts to WordPress.